Integrity Initiatives in the Südhof Lab

 #4, #6 #8, #10, #12 & #14 (July 2024)

-Accusation: Dr. K. Bazargan (commenting as ‘Illex Illecebrosus’) and ‘Actinopolyspora biskrensis’ continue to repeatedly allege that the two blots are the same and that there is a suspicious duplication without any new information.
+Accusation: Further accusations alleging, without new information, that the two blots are the same and that there is a suspicious duplication.

-Resolution: To avoid the real possibility that a journal, Stanford, or NIH takes these fraud allegations seriously, I will describe in detail these experiments that were performed more than 25 years ago.
+Resolution: To avoid the real possibility that a journal, Stanford, or NIH takes these fraud allegations seriously, I will describe in detail these experiments that were performed nearly 30 years ago.
 The blots reported in this paper were produced by ECL amplification of immunoreactive bands that were visualized on film and then scanned or photographed.
-The scanned or photographed images were then manually pasted into an illustration, photographed, and processed digitally for publication.
+The scanned or photographed images were then manually pasted into an illustration on paper, labeled using Letraset, photographed, and submitted for publication as a photograph since there was no digital submission system.
 The original raw data were archived as required by law at UT Southwestern when I left that institution in 2008.
 A high-magnification image of a section of the blot is shown below:

 The bands are indeed very similar as would be expected from the experiment (see explanation above).
+In fact, it would be worrisome if they weren’t.
 However, there are significant differences that show that the blots are NOT identical (see areas marked by yellow circles that exhibit differences in background).
 These subtle differences in addition to the fact that the bands exhibit distinct thicknesses as would be expected again from slightly different antibody affinities show that the blots are different.

 Classification: unfounded